Tag: 2nd grade

 Decoding Multi-syllable Words with Syllable Types

 Strong readers need to be proficient at decoding multi-syllable words and a powerful way to learn this is by teaching syllable types and syllable division.
-This can be done by looking at the word and finding where the natural breaks are.
-For example, the word “table” can be divided into
+Once students are able to do this, it is much easier to read and understand more difficult and longer words.
+But, how do students know if

 Read More »